 Volkswagen T-Cross SUV - Reliability & safety

-Reliability untested but the T-Cross received a five-star Euro NCAP rating
+The T-Cross received a five-star Euro NCAP rating and positive survey result

 The brand is also perceived as a builder of safe cars.
 All models come with a five-star Euro NCAP rating, and there is plenty of standard safety technology that would be optional extras on some other SUVs.